Skip to main content

 It is a reflecting place and online journal.
 Who am I?

-I'm Josh DeBiers, nom de plume, you can fine me on X/twitter as @Joshdebiers.
-I live in Georgia, am a CPA, and have worked for consulting houses Deloitte and PwC.
+I'm Josh.
+You can find me on X/twitter as @Joshdebiers.
+I live in Georgia, am a CPA, and have worked for consulting houses like Deloitte and PwC.
 During the day, I stay busy with projects ranging from management consulting to analytics development.
 Looking to get in touch?
 Send me a DM on X or submit the contact us form below!
-For group tastings, there will be a variety of visiting contributors.
+For group tastings and composite reviews, there will be a variety of visiting contributors.

 Interests